If you have decided to start a keto diet, you may be wondering what is the keto food pyramid and what can you eat?

 Foods excluded from the keto food pyramid

-The keto food pyramid excludes from the following food from your diet and it’s a good idea to become familiar with these types of foods to avoid undermining your goal of reaching ketosis.
+The keto food pyramid excludes food from the following food from your diet and it’s a good idea to become familiar with these types of foods to avoid undermining your goal of reaching ketosis.

 - Pasta - high in carbs and almost no nutritional value